takemil8088/MICB-475-Project-2/README.md

 - is sample size big enough
 - should we remove some not depressed
 - What is wrong with Veronika's file (longmeta_phyloseq_rare.RData)

+  Next step:
+  - download metadata from server, then join the two data
+  - Determine blood pressure categories next
+  - additional column that adds both status, ex( depression+high bloodpressure, depression+low pressure)
+  - Then can move on to QIIME
+  - Literature review for the proposal
+  - solidfy the correlation between microbiome and depression, then we are testing